Go West, they say. And we agree.

 Escape Tourists On A Hidden Retreat

 Awarded the title for being the No. 1 Mainland Beach in Tourism Australia's Best Australian Beaches for 2018, Horrocks Beach is a family-friendly white-sand beach featuring rock pools, sheltered waters and waves.
-Here, you can indulge your love for the sea whether it’s through diving, swimming, surfing or fishing.
+Here, you can indulge your love for the sea whether it’s through diving, swimming, surfing or beach fishing.

 You can also choose to just sit back, relax and take in the fabulous sea views.